-Doug has defended individual, wrongful death, multi-party and class-action claims in various industries, including medical device, automotive, machinery, agriculture, construction, consumer goods, commercial transportation and insurance.
-He has tried and litigated cases in multiple jurisdictions throughout the country.
-He has served as national, regional and local counsel in a variety of litigation subject matters.
-For more than 10 years he has represented a national architectural and engineering firm in litigation involving design and construction of highway projects, including matters pending in California.
+Doug has defended individual, multi-party and class-action claims in various industries, including medical device, automotive, machinery, agriculture, construction, consumer goods, commercial transportation and insurance.
+As lead trial counsel, he has obtained defense verdicts and litigated cases in multiple jurisdictions throughout the country.
 In California, he has represented clients in complex coordinated and consolidated proceedings involving multiple defendants and plaintiffs.

 Chen v.
 L.A.
 Truck Centers LLC, Superior Court of California, Los Angeles County (2015) (Two-week multi-plaintiff trial involving a bus rollover resulting in a defense verdict) (see CVN, My News LA and Law360 for additional information; named among CVN's Top 10 Defense Verdicts of 2015).